 PUBLIC MEETING SCHEDULE

-The Municipal Canvassing Board for the November 7, 2017 City of Venice General Election is scheduled to meet as follows:
+The County Canvassing Board for the February 13, 2018 House District 72 Special Election is scheduled to meet as follows:

-Wednesday, October 25, 9:00 a.m. – Logic and accuracy testing of a random sample of the tabulating equipment and reporting software to be fielded during early voting and on election day.
+Wednesday, January 31, 9:00 a.m. -- Logic and accuracy testing of a random sample of the tabulating equipment and reporting software to be used for vote-by-mail, early voting and election day ballots.

-Ballot opening and tabulating will begin following the initial vote-by-mail canvass.
-However, no results will be released until after the polls close on November 7.
+Ballot opening and tabulating will begin following the initial vote-by-mail canvass and will continue daily (Monday-Friday) as needed until all legal ballots have been opened and processed.
+However, no results will be released until after the polls close on February 13.

 All meetings will take place at the Office of the Sarasota County Supervisor of Elections, 1st floor, 2001 Adams Lane, Sarasota, Florida, and, in accordance with the Sunshine Law of Florida, are open to the public.